Butlers Chocolates

 Butlers has also expanded into the Great Britain with the opening of a café in Westfield, London, and their chocolates are now widely available in most major airports throughout the UK and at Waitrose stores.

 The factory and main office of Butlers Chocolates, featuring a Butlers Chocolate Café.

 In 2003, Butlers Chocolates relocated to Clonshaugh, Dublin 17.

 Butlers plans to expand internationally, using a franchise model outside of Ireland and Great Britain.

+In July 2025, the parent company of the New Zealand stores, Chocolate Cafes (New Zealand), went into liquidation, resulting in a nationwide closure of all stores.
+The business had operated chocolate cafés for 18 years across Auckland and Wellington but had suffered from increased raw material costs and declining sales.